alexvollmer/archive.alexvollmer.com/content/posts/tools-of-2009.md

 ## zsh completion

-My introduction to zsh came many years ago from a co-worker who boot-strapped my entrée into zsh-land with his configuration files.
+My introduction to zsh came many years ago from a co-worker who boot-strapped my entr&eacute;e into zsh-land with his configuration files.
 For the longest time I treated them like mystic, sacred tablets to be worshipped, but never to be understood.
 But over time I found little gaps I wanted to fill in with my zsh setup, especially with command auto-completion.

 I'm a keyboard kind of guy.
 I like the command prompt.
 I also like going fast, so anything that makes me faster in the command prompt is like gold to me.
 I love shell auto-completion and found lots of things I wanted completion for, like [RubyGems](http://gist.github.com/164465).
 So this year I finally pounded through enough documentation and samples to put together a few home-grown completion bits.
 I still don't understand most of the incantations that make it go (guilty as charged of cargo-culting) but it has made my command-line work-flow that much better.